 - understand the work of the organisation

-- check that the organisation has appropriate resources and processes to eliminate or minimise risks to health and safety, and that these are used
+- and appropriate resources to eliminate or minimise risks to health and safety, and uses them

 Relying on information from others to meet the due diligence requirements

 An officer doesn’t have to be an expert in health and safety.
-An officer may rely on information from others to help them meet their due diligence requirements.
-Other people might include senior managers, subject matter experts, line managers and supervisors.
-An officer may also meet the due diligence requirements by being more directly involved in health and safety management and in health and safety governance.
+They may rely on information from others to meet their due diligence requirements.
+This includes information from senior managers, subject matter experts, line managers and supervisors.

-If an officer chooses to rely on others, they must show the reasonableness of that reliance.
-They must get the knowledge so they can ask the right questions, obtain credible information and advice from appropriate people, and follow up and challenge that information if needed.
+If an officer chooses to rely on others, they must show that it was reasonable to do so.
+They must have enough knowledge to ask the right questions, get credible information, and follow up and challenge that information if needed.